Teaching Team: Mr Mackinnon, Mrs Banner and Mrs Johnson

 Please support your child’s learning with:

-Home Learning – Home Learning books will be sent home in the week beginning 28th September.
-We are aiming to provide an integrated programme of home learning which utilises your child’s reading record, homework book, class blog and class email.
-Full details of exactly what your child’s home learning programme will look like in Beech class will be sent home closer to the time.
-All relevant usernames and passwords will be stuck into your child’s home learning book.
+Home Learning – We aim to provide an integrated programme of home learning which utilises your child’s reading record, homework book, class blog and class email.
+Full details of exactly what your child’s home learning programme looks like was sent out at the start of the year.
+If you would like this information to be sent out again, please let us know.

 Reading – In Beech Class, we expect pupils to read at home for at least 10 minutes, 5 times per week.
 We ask that parents sign the reading record each time their child reads and indicate when a new reading book is required.
 We will change pupils reading books twice each week- on a Tuesday and a Friday.
 However, we ask that book bags and books are brought to school every day.
-Please ensure that books borrowed from school are returned so they can be placed into a 72-hour quarantine before being sent to a new household.
 New book bags can be purchased from the school office.
 If there is a problem with your child’s book, reading record or reading in general, please contact us via the class email address.